Granular segregation across flow geometries: a closure model for the particle segregation velocity: Segregation Velocity Results

 The simulation results and predicted values for the segregation velocity for the four controlled shear flows at $R_d=2$ are presented in figure~\ref{fig:controlled}.
 Row (a) shows the prescribed and measured streamwise velocity profiles along depth, $z$.
 The close agreement between the DEM data points and the curves representing the target velocity profile demonstrates the effectiveness of the control scheme in achieving the desired velocity profiles.

 The prescribed velocity functions in figure~\ref{fig:controlled}(a) are used to calculate the $z$-profiles of $\dot\gamma$ and $\partial \dot\gamma/\partial z$, while the pressure is estimated based on an idealized hydrostatic pressure, $p=P_0+\rho\phi g (H-z)$.
-These results are then used to calculate the predicted mixture segregation force, shown in row (b), where the dashed curves represent $\hat F^S_l$ calculated using (\ref{eq:intruder}-\ref{eq:mixture_tanh1}) based on the prescribed pressure and shear states.
+These results are then used to calculate the predicted mixture segregation force, shown in row (b), which we normalize with the particle weight, $\hat F^S_i=F^S_i/m_i g_0$.
+The dashed curves represent $\hat F^S_l$ calculated using (\ref{eq:intruder}-\ref{eq:mixture_tanh1}) based on the prescribed pressure and shear states.
 The symbols indicate $\hat F^S_l$ measured directly from the simulation using the extended virtual spring approach, where forces proportional to the offset of the center of the mass between the two species are applied uniformly to particles of each species to suppress segregation \citep{duan2024general}.
 Error bars indicate the standard deviation of DEM data averaged over the 1\,s measurement window.
-The agreement between the DEM data and the model predictions for $\hat F^S_l$ across all four controlled shear flows confirms the general applicability of the segregation force model (\ref{eq:mixture_tanh1}) (see also \citep{duan2024general}).
+The agreement between the DEM data and the model predictions for $\hat F^S_l$ across all four controlled shear flows confirms the general applicability of the segregation force model (\ref{eq:mixture_tanh1}) (see also \cite{duan2024general}).
 Results for $\hat F^S_s$ are similar (not shown).
-Note that the total segregation force equals the particle weight for steady flows, specifically, $c_l \hat F_l + c_s \hat F_s=\cos\theta$, where the value on the RHS of this equation is shown as a vertical dotted line in the row (b) of the figure.
-The divergence of the calculated value of $\hat F^S_l$ at $z/H=0.5$ for the parabolic velocity profile occurs because $\dot\gamma=0$ at this point, leading to a singularity in the second term in (\ref{eq:intruder}), as discussed previously \citep{duan2024general}.
+Note that the total segregation force equals the depth-wise component of the particle weight for steady flows, specifically, $c_l \hat F^S_l + c_s \hat F^S_s=\cos\theta$, where the value on the RHS of this equation is shown as a vertical dotted line in row (b) of the figure.
+The large difference between measured and predicted values of $\hat F^S_l$ in the vicinity of $z/H=0.5$ for the parabolic velocity profile occurs because $\dot\gamma(H=0.5)=0$, leading to a singularity in the second term in (\ref{eq:intruder}), see \citep{duan2024general}.
+However, this does not affect the segregation velocity because of a corresponding singularity in the viscosity, as explained next.